mrisher/smtp-sts/reporting.md

 We also define the following terms for further use in this document:

-* MTA-STS Policy: A definition of the expected TLS availability, behavior, and desired actions for a given domain when a sending MTA encounters problems in negotiating a secure channel.
+* MTA-STS Policy: A mechanism by which administrators can specify the expected TLS availability, presented identity, and desired actions for a given email recipient domain.
 MTA-STS is defined in [@!I-D.ietf-uta-mta-sts].
-* DANE Policy: A mechanism by which administrators can supply a record that can be used to validate the certificate presented by an MTA.
+* DANE Policy: A mechanism by which administrators can specify constraints to be used to validate certificates presented by an MTA.
 DANE is defined in [@!RFC6698] and [@!RFC7672].
 * TLSRPT Policy: A policy specifying the endpoint to which sending MTAs should deliver reports.
 * Policy Domain: The domain against which an MTA-STS or DANE Policy is